tozd/docker-mongodb/README.md

 If you are extending this image, you can add a script `/etc/service/mongod/run.initialization` which will be run at a container startup, after the container is initialized, but before the MongoDB daemon is run.

+## GitHub mirror

+There is also a [read-only GitHub mirror available](https://github.com/tozd/docker-mongodb), if you need to fork the project there.